What Does a Pediatric Nurse Do?

 Earn Professional Certifications

 Consider professional pediatric nursing certifications.
-The most recognized certifications include Certified Pediatric Nurse (CPN), Certified Pediatric Nurse Practitioner – Acute Care (CPNP-AC), and Pediatric Primary Care Mental Health Specialist (PMHS).
-These certifications demonstrate that the nurse possesses specific skills and knowledge that have been confirmed via a formal exam.
+The most recognized certifications include Certified Pediatric Nurse (CPN), Certified Pediatric Nurse Practitioner – Acute Care (CPNP-AC), Pediatric CCRN (CCRN-P), and Pediatric Primary Care Mental Health Specialist (PMHS).
+These certifications demonstrate that nurses possess specific skills and knowledge that have been confirmed via a formal exam.

-In addition to expanding a nurse’s scope of practice, professional certifications typically result in higher compensation when compared with the average RN salary.
+In addition to expanding nurses’ scope of practice, professional certifications typically result in higher compensation when compared with the average RN salary.
 Earning certification is optional, but those who wish to reach the top of their field in pediatrics should explore it.

 Launch Your Career Path in Pediatric Nursing

-Pediatric nurses are the perfect blend of clinical skill and compassion; this is why parents hold them in such high regard.
-Treating children requires a caring demeanor, specialized training, and an extensive knowledge of conditions that are specific to younger demographics.
+What pediatric nurses do requires both clinical skill and compassion.
+Treating children combines a caring demeanor, specialized training, and extensive knowledge of conditions that are specific to younger demographics.
 The work is challenging but also highly rewarding, with plenty of opportunities for advancement.

-Those who are ready to commit to a career in pediatrics should evaluate how they will satisfy the essential benchmarks.
-Your journey into the field of pediatrics starts with getting the right education, and the online RN to BSN program offered at North Carolina Central University is a great option for active nurses who are ready to take their careers to the next level.
-This accredited program features coursework that covers:
+If you’re ready to commit to a career in pediatrics, the journey begins with the right education.
+The online RN to BSN program at NCCU Online is designed for active nurses who are ready to take their careers to a new level.
+Our accredited program features coursework that covers:

 -